lw921014/CrossStackProfiler/README.md

 # CrossStackProfiler
-A CrossStackProfiler for PaddlePaddle to Train SuperErnie
+A CrossStackProfiler for PaddlePaddle to Train SuperErnie, which is short for CSProfiler.